Frequently Ask Questions

 • Local authority [as defined in explanation to section 10(20)]

 TCS will not be reversed once debited.
-Customers can approach for refund from income tax authority by filing his personal income tax return.
+Customers can approach the income tax authority for a refund by filing their personal income tax return.

 The below documents are to be provided while doing the transaction online or must be handed over physically to our branch outlets:

-• Declaration on the LRS application from client that the source is from loan
+• Declaration on the LRS application from the client that the source is from a loan

-• Bank statement showing the source of funds as unutilized disbursed Education loan by a financial institute.
+• Bank statement showing the source of funds as an unutilized disbursed education loan from a financial institute

 • Certificate issued by the Income Tax authority where the financial institution has been registered under section 80E